-• The fiscal year 2019-20 adopted budget (without pass-through grants) totals \$13,739,000.
-This is a slight decrease of about 1 percent or \$98,000 when compared to the fiscal year 2018-19 adopted budget.
-The decrease resulted from salary savings and lower building lease expenditures.
-The District estimates moving to the new building in March 2020.
+• The fiscal year 2020-21 adopted budget (without pass-through grants) totals \$10,750,000.
+This is a decrease of 22 percent or \$2,989,000 when compared to the fiscal year 2019-20 adopted budget.
+The decrease resulted mainly from re-budgeting the remaining anticipated cost of the building renovation project compared to a full renovation cost in fiscal year 2019-20.

-The fiscal year 2019-20 adopted budget (without pass-through grants) as compared to prior year actual expenditures increased by about of 87 percent.
-The increase was mainly due to the re-budgeted anticipated cost of the building renovation project that did not happen in fiscal year 2018-19.
+The fiscal year 2020-21 adopted budget (without pass-through grants) as compared to prior year actual expenditures decreased by about 24 percent.
+This is mainly due to the building renovation project where majority of the costs were incurred in FY 2019-20 as compared to the re-budgeted remaining anticipated cost in FY 2020-21.

-The District's fund balance increased in fiscal year 2018-19 as a result of increases in revenue and decreases in expenditures.
-However, Fiscal year 2019-2020 adopted budget shows that expenditures will exceed revenues.
+The District's fund balance decreased in fiscal year 2019-20 as a result of the building renovation project costs.
+Fiscal year 2020-2021 adopted budget shows that expenditures will exceed revenues.
 If the current economic situation continues, revenue from permits may likely decrease due to business closures, along with the possibility of federal grants remaining flat, if not reduced.
 Furthermore, any potential increase in retirement costs in the coming fiscal years, any increase from bargaining agreements and/or cost of living adjustments for management, and unexpected office building renovation costs will contribute to reducing the fund balance.
-The District's fund balance is able to support these unforeseen events but staff will continue to explore all potential revenues and ensure the expenses generated provides the highest benefits to District's programs.
+The District's fund balance is able to support these unforeseen events, but staff will continue to explore all potential revenues and ensure the expenses generated provides the highest benefits to District's programs.